jakecoffman/crud/README.md

 ### Builtin ServeMux not supported

-This is disappointing, but the builtin http.ServeMux is not supported because it doesn't support routing by method, and doesn't support path params.
+This is disappointing, but the builtin http.ServeMux is not supported because it doesn't support routing by method and doesn't support path params.
 This project is NOT a router so it will not try to reinvent these features.

 ### Getting started